onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 ---

-## 6. Optional WFGY 3.0 escalation 🌊
+## 6. Optional WFGY 3.0 escalation

-This demo can remain useful without any deeper escalation.
+This demo can remain useful without deeper escalation.

-But if the user wants to explore a stronger repair path, this is where WFGY 3.0 comes in.
+But if the user wants to explore a stronger structural repair path, this is where WFGY 3.0 becomes useful.

 ### When escalation makes sense